dominikkempa/psascan/pSAscan/release/pSAscan-0.1.0/README.md

 O(n^2 / M), where M is the amount of RAM used in the computation, using more RAM decreases the runtime.
-Thus, the best performance is achieved when nearly all unused RAM available in the system (as shown by the Linux 'free' command) is used for the computation.
+Thus, the best performance is achieved when nearly all unused RAM available in the system (as shown by the Linux `free` command) is used for the computation.
 Leaving about 5% (but not more than 2GiB) of RAM free is advised to prevent thrashing.